RUSSELL PAGE GRADUATE PROGRAM

 The Russell Page Graduate Program provides opportunities for Aboriginal and Torres Strait Islander dance graduates or early career artists to develop as professional dancers through training and mentoring and being a member of the dancer ensemble for performances and touring seasons.

 Initiated in 2015, the Russell Page Graduate Program has seen over twenty young artists commence their first professional engagement with Bangarra.
-Within the current ensemble of dancers, 9 of the 17 dancers have entered the company as Russell Page Graduates.
+Within the current ensemble of dancers, 11 dancers have entered the company as Russell Page Graduates.

 We thank the Sherry-Hogan Foundation, Canny Quine Foundation, The Ross Trust and generous donors for their ongoing support of this program.